Centuriation: History

 Centuriation was widely used throughout Italy and also in some provinces.
 For example, careful analysis has identified, in the area between Rome and Salerno, 80 different centuriation systems created at different times.

 System and procedure

 Various land division systems were used, but the most common was known as the ager centuriatus system.

-The surveyor first identified a central viewpoint, the umbilicus agri or umbilicus soli.
+The surveyor first identified a central viewpoint, the umbilicus.
 He then took up his position there and, looking towards the west, defined the territory with the following names: